aelfric/ncfl-livedocs/ld.md

 - Please provide a reason for your decision on the Ballot so the debaters can improve their arguments and debate skills in the future!
 - If you need, you can complete comments later:
-  - For Lincoln-Douglas - all comments for Rounds 1-5 must be entered by 8:00 pm on Saturday, May 29, 2021.
+  - For Lincoln-Douglas - all comments for Rounds 1-5 must be entered by 8:00 pm on Saturday.
 For Elimination Rounds, please work to have all comments for each Elimination Round on the ballot within 20 minutes of the round ending.